- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40467_Speednetworking2_edited.rev.1510942416.jpg)"/>

 Creating an internship or internship program takes careful research, planning, and an understanding of guidelines (from your organization, the Department of Labor and the schools you are planning to recruit from).
-Once you hire an intern, you also have to make time to train and manage him or her.
-Here are some helpful steps, tips and resources to help you get started:
+Here is some important information about internships at Lake Forest College: